 Lucky you!
 Not only do you have a caravan, campervan or motorhome, it also has an exterior gas outlet.*

 That means you can hook up a barbecue and use your vehicle’s gas supply for some al fresco cooking, whenever you like, with instant heat to get sizzling your food!
 Read on to see our round-up of top gas barbecues that are perfect for touring trips in your motorhome, caravan or campervan.

-Before lighting up, do spare a thought for your neighbours, before the smoke wafts across others’ pitches – they may not be as fond of barbecued food as you are.
+Before lighting up, do spare a thought for your neighbours, before the smoke wafts across others’ pitches – they might not be as fond of barbecued food as you are.
 Then again, it could be a great way to meet new friends…!

-Also, just be wary of having any barbecue too close to your vehicle – a lot of heat can be given off and you wouldn’t want to damage your bodywork.
+Also, just be wary of having any barbecue too close to your leisure vehicle – a lot of heat can be given off and you wouldn’t want to damage your bodywork.

 *Okay, if you don’t have such a fitting (or even want one added as an aftermarket addition), there are still gas barbecue alternatives that will perfectly suit your needs.
 Read on.